bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * El Cerrito freeway
     * Victrola stand

-* Consolidate door styles
+* Previewer groups by shared style.
-* Shared record style
+* Shared style for records
 * Flag colours
 * Mirrored sink can just use regular people clothes
 * khari speech attack can use regular people clothes
 * water for earth
 * ground
+* burlap
 * consolidate coloured paper
-* burlap
-* Previewer groups by shared style.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.